-Physics of Medical Radiography is an introductory level course which emphasizes the application of physical phenomena in medical radiography.
-Topics include structural and physical properties of matter, static electricity, direct and alternating current, magnetism, energy, heat, wave motion, electromagnetic radiation, quantum concepts, production of X-rays and interaction of X-rays with matter.
-Wherever appropriate, the physics of devises such as X-ray tubes, the generator, ionization chamber, photomultiplier tube, TLD, imaging devices etc. will be used to demonstrate applied physics concepts.
+Physics of Medical Radiography (1275/2275/3275) is an introductory level course that emphasizes the application of physical phenomena in medical radiography.
+Topics include structural and physical properties of matter, static electricity, direct and alternating current, magnetism, energy, heat, wave motion, electromagnetic radiation, quantum concepts, production of X-rays, interaction of X-rays with matter, and digital imaging.
+Wherever appropriate, the physics of devises such as X-ray tubes, the generator, ionization chamber, photomultiplier tube, TLD, imaging devices etc., will be used to demonstrate applied physics concepts.